tiilt-lab/MultiCraft/README.md

 # MultiCraft
 A project aimed at providing a voice and gaze interaction interface for Minecraft.
 This project is still under active development.
+To learn more about MultiCraft and its use, watch the playlist of videos [here](https://youtube.com/playlist?list=PL3vodYgfqF4uzGUH12sQxYU_WNLlLq23t).

 ## Development Setup
 [py_setup.md](/docs/py_setup.md) has detailed information on setting up the Python side of the project to develop with (for [MultiCraftClient](https://github.com/mendozatudares/MultiCraftClient/) and [MultiCraftTextServer](https://github.com/mendozatudares/MultiCraftTextServer)). [java_setup.md](/docs/java_setup.md) contains information for setting up the Java development environment (for the MultiCraft plugin itself).
 Be sure to follow the instructions depending on what you are looking to work on.